General Trash/Garbage - Municipal Solid Waste

 Waste that is not created by community activities or residential/commercial establishments are non-municipal solid waste.
 This could also include solid waste generated by industries.

 While creating products, industries produce waste which is called Non-Municipal Solid Waste (NMSW).
 Manufacturing industry waste is made up of many different waste streams arising from a wide range of industrial processes.
+Industrial process waste is defined in 329 IAC 10-2-95.
 Some of the typical industrial sectors found in Indiana include the light and heavy manufacturing, assembly, construction sites, power and chemical plants producing basic metals, ashes, glass, food, beverage, wood and many other products.
 These industries generate various wastes that came from their pollution control equipment or from their industrial process.
-Examples of such waste include: water and wastewater treatment sludge, baghouse dust, scrubber sludge, and construction site debris.
+Pollution control waste is defined in 329 IAC 10-2-137.
+Examples of such waste include: water and wastewater treatment sludge, baghouse dust, scrubber sludge, and clean-up wastes.

 Industrial Solid Waste

-Industrial solid wastes include industrial process wastes and pollution control wastes generated by manufacturing or industrial processes that are not hazardous wastes, such as CCR and foundry wastes.
-A waste classification is needed to dispose this waste in a restricted waste landfill.
-Based on the constituents’ concentrations, IDEM assigns one of 4 classes (Type I, Type II, Type III and Type IV).
-Restricted waste site criteria are specified in 329 IAC 10-9-4.
+Industrial solid wastes include industrial process wastes and pollution control wastes generated by manufacturing or industrial processes that are not hazardous wastes, such as coal ash and foundry wastes.
+A waste classification is needed to dispose this waste in a restricted waste site/landfill (RWS).
+Based on the constituents’ concentrations, IDEM assigns one of 4 classes of restricted waste (Type I, Type II, Type III and Type IV).
+RWS criteria are specified in 329 IAC 10-9-4.

 Infectious waste is not a municipal solid waste.
 Infectious waste is defined by the Indiana Department of Health (IDOH) rules (410 IAC 1-3-10) and Indiana code IC 16-41-16-4 as waste capable of transmitting a dangerous communicable disease.